HackerYou/HYFallBootcamp2014/1-HTML-CSS/21-embeddable_media.md

 	<a href="https://twitter.com/share" class="twitter-share-button" data-via="wesbos">Tweet</a>
 	<script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src="//platform.twitter.com/widgets.js";fjs.parentNode.insertBefore(js,fjs);}}(document,"script","twitter-wjs");</script>

-There are two parts here and as a best practice, we are going to separate them.
+There are two parts here, and as a best practice we are going to separate them.
 The reason we do this is because sometimes we might want multiple tweet buttons on a page.
-For example a blog might have 10 posts on a page, each with a tweet button.
+For example, a blog might have 10 posts on a page, each with a tweet button.

 From your experience in HTML, you can probably pick out which line is the HTML link. **Put this line where you want the tweet button to appear**

-The other line is the javascript that turns your normal link into a tweet button. **Put this line in your head, below your stylesheet links**.
+The other line is the JavaScript that turns your normal link into a tweet button. **Put this line in your head, below your stylesheet links**.
 This will make sure that we only load the JavaScript once, regardless of how many buttons we have on our page.

 #### Widgets
-A twitter widget allows you to embed your tweet stream into your webpage.
+A Twitter widget allows you to embed your tweet stream into your webpage.
 To get started, simply log into twitter and visit [https://twitter.com/settings/widgets](https://twitter.com/settings/widgets) and click 'create new'.

 Fill out the settings based on what you require.
 The tricky part / downside here is that you have to specify the domain name that you will be running it on.
 If you don't know the URL right now, then you'll have to go back and edit your widget once completed.